w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * define page regions by using appropriate visual and programmatic landmarks
 * design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields
-* design user interfaces with focus indicators that enable people to tell where they are as they move through the web page and applications using the keyboard
+* design user interfaces with focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard

 #### Teaching Ideas for Topic